 - Grafts and Valves

 - Tissue vs Mechanical Heart Valve

 Mitral heart valves can be surgically replaced with artificial or prosthetic heart valves.
 There are two types of prosthetic heart valves, tissue valves and mechanical valves.
 Tissue valves are not as durable as mechanical valves, and are much more likely to require reoperation due to early failure, especially for younger patients.

 The American Heart Association recommends tissue valves for patients older than 70 and mechanical valves for patients age 60 or younger.
 Either valve type is reasonable for patients between the ages of 60 and 70, depending on the patient’s health and life expectancy.
 The choice of heart valve should be made between the patient and their doctor.

 All mechanical valve patients require anticoagulation therapy with warfarin which creates a risk of harmful bleeding.
 Around one-third of tissue valve patients require anticoagulation after surgery.
 Even though anticoagulation is not prescribed for all tissue valve patients, there is still a similar risk for complications such as stroke as there is for properly anticoagulated mechanical valves.

 Heart disease affects more than 5 million people each year and some require heart valve replacement surgery.

 On-X Mitral Heart Valves

-If you are under 70 and need aortic valve replacement, ask your doctor about the On-X aortic heart valve, the only lifelong valve option safer with reduced anticoagulation.
+If you are under 70 and need a mitral valve replacement, ask your doctor about the On-X Mitral Heart Valve.

 Mitral Valve Repair